Loss Spike in Training Neural Networks: Related works

-A series of works link the generalization performance of solutions to the landscape of loss functions through the observation that flat minima tend to generalize better \citep{hochreiter1997flat, wu2017towards, ma2021linear}.
-Algorithms that favor flat solutions are designed to improve the generalization of the model \citep{izmailov2018averaging,chaudhari2019entropy,lin2018don, zheng2021regularizing, foret2020sharpness}.
-On the other hand, \cite{dinh2017sharp} show that sharp minimum can also generalize well by rescaling the parameters at a flat minimum with ReLU activation.
-In this work, we study the relationship between flatness and generalization from a new perspective, i.e., the frequency perspective, without the limitation of the activation function.
+A series of works link the generalization performance of solutions to the landscape of loss functions through the observation that flat minima tend to generalize better \citep{hochreiter1997flat, wu2017towards, ma2021linear,du2019gradient}.
+Algorithms that favor flat solutions are designed to improve the generalization of the model \citep{izmailov2018averaging,chaudhari2019entropy,lin2018don, zheng2021regularizing, foret2020sharpness, ding2024flat}.
+On the other hand, it has been shown that sharp minima can also generalize well by rescaling the parameters at a flat minimum with ReLU activation \citep{dinh2017sharp}.
+In this work, the relationship between flatness and generalization is studied from a new perspective, i.e., the frequency perspective, without the limitation of the activation function.

-\cite{luo2021phase,zhou2022empirical} mainly identify the linear regime and the condensed regime of the parameter initialization for two-layer and three-layer wide ReLU NNs, which determines the final fitting result of the network.
-In the linear regime \citep{jacot2018neural, arora2019exact}, the training dynamics of NNs are approximately linear and similar to a random feature model.
+It has been identified that the linear regime and the condensed regime of parameter initialization for two-layer and three-layer wide ReLU neural networks play a crucial role in determining the network's final fitting result \citep{luo2021phase,zhou2022empirical}.
+The training dynamics of NNs are approximately linear and similar to a random feature model.
 On the contrary, in the condensed regime, active neurons are condensed at several discrete orientations.
 At this point, the network is equivalent to another network with a reduced width, which may explain why NNs outperform traditional algorithms \citep{breiman1995reflections,zhang2021understanding}.
-For the initial stage of training, A series of works \citep{zhou2021towards,chen2023phase, maennel2018gradient, pellegrini2020analytic} study the characteristics of the initial condensation for different activation functions. \citet{andriushchenko2022sgd} find that stochastic gradient descent (SGD) with a large learning rate can facilitate sparse solutions and attributes it to the noise structure of SGD.
-In our work, we find that for the noise-free full-batch gradient descent algorithm, the loss spike can also facilitate the condensation phenomenon, implying that the noise structure is not the intrinsic cause of condensation.
+For the initial stage of training, A series of works \citep{zhou2021towards,chen2023phase, maennel2018gradient, pellegrini2020analytic} study the characteristics of the initial condensation for different activation functions.
+Du et al. \citep{du2019gradient} proved that gradient descent achieves zero training loss in polynomial time in the linear regime of a deep overparameterized neural networks with residual connections (ResNet).